sanixstudio/fireGallery/README.md

 # FireGallery REACT and Firebase Storage/Database Mini Project

-This project is Hosted on Netlify, here is the live link [FireGallery](https://csb-cg1ur.netlify.app/)
+This project is Hosted on Netlify <br />
+To view in Action [FireGallery](https://csb-cg1ur.netlify.app/)

 ## Project Overiew